-A typical app developer at 1902 Software has experience as an iOS developer, Android developer, or as a Microsoft web developer proficient in C# (for Xamarin), and goes through in-house structured training for coding standards and UI/UX optimization.
+A typical app developer at 1902 Software has experience as an iOS developer, Android developer, or as a Microsoft web developer proficient in C# (for .NET MAUI (Xamarin) ), and goes through in-house structured training for coding standards and UI/UX optimization.

 Our team also does regular app code reviews, refresher workshops, and knowledge sharing to ensure that our know-how in the field stays current.

 App project team

 A typical app project team consists of a technical and design project manager, designers, developers, and QA testers.